henry2004y/VisAnaJulia/README.md

 Vector naming is messed up if you are using Tecplot VTK reader.
 For example, "B [nT]" --> "B [nT]_X", "B [nT]_Y", "B [nT]_Z".
 Not a big issue, but annoying.

+There is a unit package in Julia [unitful](https://github.com/PainterQubits/Unitful.jl) for handling units.
+Take a look at that one if you really want to solve the unit problems.

 - [ ] Fixed colorbar control through Matplotlib
 - [ ] Test suite for checking validity
 - [x] Cuts from 3D data visualization besides contour